The Most Advanced Assisted Reproductive Technology (ART)

 The IVF treatment process may involve the woman being given hormones to stimulate the ovaries to produce eggs in time for the IVF procedure.
 Sperm is also harvested and analyzed from a semen sample provided by the male.

 For All Couples and Single Women…

-As one of the best IVF clinics in Tucson, AZ, the Arizona Center for Reproductive Endocrinology & Infertility works with all couples to determine and help resolve the challenges in getting pregnant.
+The Arizona Center for Reproductive Endocrinology & Infertility works with all couples to determine and help resolve the challenges in getting pregnant.
 We will then help you make an informed decision regarding the best course of action, leading you to the greatest likelihood of conception.
 Whether you are a couple or a single woman, our accomplished team can maximize your chances of having a healthy baby.